falcosecurity/falco-website/content/en/docs/running.md

     containerPath: /dev
 ```

-2. Then create the cluster specifying the configuration file:
+3. Create the cluster by specifying the configuration file:
 ```
 kind create cluster --config=./kind-config.yaml
 ```

-3. Now, you can [installed](../installation) Falco in your Kubernetes cluster running on Kind.
+4. [Install](../installation) Falco in your Kubernetes cluster with kind.

 ## Running Falco manually